gregogolla/investrak-iicdocs/access-the-site/change-password.md

 # Changing your password
-If you loose you password and you would like to reset it or you just want to change an old password you can use the steps outline below.
+If you loose you password and you would like to reset it or you just want to change an old password, you can use the steps outlined below.

 ##	Resetting lost password